Clemson, Newman surprise No. 5 Louisville with 77-62 win

+It was only the second time this season the Cardinals lost consecutive games.

+“This week wasn’t a good week for us,” Louisville coach Chris Mack said.

-After Louisville cut a 21-point lead to 44-34 on Dwayne Sutton’s jumper with 9:49 left, Clemson took off on an 11-2 run to put the Cardinals in a hole they could not climb out of.
+Louisville did cut a 21-point lead to 44-34 on Dwayne Sutton’s jumper with 9:49 left.
+That’s when Clemson took off on an 11-2 run to put the Cardinals in a hole they could not climb out of.

 Tevin Mack’s basket started Clemson’s clinching surge, then Aamir Simms, Newman and Alex Hemenway added 3s to restore the large lead.